Leo Rising: Couch videos

 After the release of the original music video for "Sugar", Karmin came up with the idea to create couch videos to every song from Leo Rising.

 The "Sugar" couch video was released on October 14, 2014.

 The second, for "Easy Money" was released on September 23, 2016.

-"I Got You" followed on September 24, "Dance with You" on September 25, "Didn't Know You" on September 27, "No Suitcase" on September 28, "Come with Me (Pure Imagination)" on September 29, "Everything" on September 30, "Along the Road" on October 1, "Can't Live" on October 2, "Blame It on My Heart" on October 3, "Save Me Now" on October 4, and the bonus track "Love Is Louder" received a music video rather than a couch video on November 7.
+"I Got You" (the album's Pisces track) followed on September 24, "Dance with You" (the album's Aries track) on September 25, "Didn't Know You" on September 27, "No Suitcase" (the album's Cancer track) on September 28, "Come with Me (Pure Imagination)" (the album's Leo track) on September 29, "Everything" (the album's Virgo track) on September 30, "Along the Road" (the album's Libra track) on October 1, "Can't Live" (the album's Scorpio track) on October 2, "Blame It on My Heart" (the album's Sagittarius track) on October 3, "Save Me Now" (the album's Capricorn track) on October 4, and the bonus track "Love Is Louder" received a music video rather than a couch video on November 7.

 Commercial performance

 Leo Rising reached number 27 on the Billboard Independent Albums chart on the week ending October 1, 2016.